-Assessment for Learning Improvement: Support Fund
+Assessment Support Fund

-The Support Fund provides up to $2,000 worth of supplies and equipment to faculty to engage in assessment-for-learning-improvement projects with the end goal of demonstrating improved student learning at the program or institution level.
+The Support Fund provides up to $2,000 worth of supplies and equipment to UH Mānoa faculty to engage in culturally responsive and equity-minded assessment-for-learning-improvement projects with the end goal of advancing equitable education and demonstrating improved student learning at the program or institution level.

 Funding Amount